-Dorfman's students have been prize winners in national divisions of MTNA competitions, the Vanderbilt Concerto Competition and the Curb/Nashville Symphony concerto competition.
-They have attended undergraduate and graduate programs at many prestigious institutions, as well as summer music festivals at Aspen, Eastern Music Festival, Indiana University and Brevard among others.
+Dorfman's students have been prize winners in national divisions of MTNA chamber music competitions, the Vanderbilt Concerto Competition and the Curb/Nashville Symphony concerto competition.
+Her college students have continued on in many prestigious graduate music programs around the country.
+She served as coordinator of the Blair precollege chamber music program from 2006-18.

-Ms. Dorfman received her undergraduate and graduate degrees from the Indiana University School of Music, where she studied with Alfonso Montecino and James Tocco.
+Dorfman received her undergraduate and graduate degrees from the Indiana University School of Music, where she studied with Alfonso Montecino and James Tocco.
 She also worked with Edith Oppens and Rosalyn Tureck at the Aspen and Banff festivals.
-She has received several awards for her playing, including the Individual Artist Fellowship from the Tennessee Arts Commission and first prize in the Fischoff Chamber Music Competition.
 She serves as artist/teacher at the Tennessee Governor’s School for the Arts and spent several summers at the Sewanee Music Center.